 Activities at Lake Louise

-There is much more going on at Lake Louise during the winter and summer.
-Thanks to the Fairmont, it plays host to many activities.
-There is, of course, hiking and canoeing.
+There is much more going on at Lake Louise during the winter and summer, mainly thanks to the Fairmont, which plays host to many activities.
+Of course, there is hiking and canoeing.
 The Chateau has activities like Afternoon Tea and plenty of dining experiences in the summer.
-There is trail riding operated by Brewster adventures, and there is also rock climbing in the area.
+Trail riding is operated by Brewster Adventures, and rock climbing is also available in the area.

 Plan Your Trip to the Canadian Rockies